argocon22Workshop/ArgoCDRollouts/docs/exercise-201/exercise5.md

 we do not send the response back to the end users.
 This allows us to fully test the canary with read only traffic looking for an increase in error rates without the end user ever noticing anything.

-#### 5. Bonus - Modify rollout to add background analysis to abort when mirrored traffic has high error rate
+#### 5. Modify rollout to add background analysis to abort when mirrored traffic has high error rate

 Use the following image during the rollout to simulate bad requests
 ```